Adam Neumann

-Adam Neumann (אדם נוימן; born April 25, 1979) is an Israeli-American billionaire businessman and investor.
-In 2010, he co-founded WeWork with Miguel McKelvey, where he served as CEO from 2010 to 2019.
+Adam Neumann (אדם נוימן; born April 25, 1979) is an Israeli and American businessman, investor, and billionaire.
+In 2010, he co-founded WeWork with Miguel McKelvey, where he was CEO from 2010 to 2019.
 In 2019, he co-founded a family office dubbed 166 2nd Financial Services with his wife, Rebekah Neumann, to manage their personal wealth, investing over a billion dollars in real estate and venture startups.